 - Windows Logo Key + Shift + S is a classic keyboard command that could help you screenshot anywhere on your computer.
 You can screenshot the game that you’re playing or your home icons.
 I use the Nimbus extension because it’s more efficient and quick.
 However, this keyboard command would help me screenshot anything outside the browser.

-You’ll stumble across these terms when you enter the blogging or SEO world.
+When you enter the blogging or SEO world, you’ll stumble across these terms.
 Understanding these terms will make your life many times easier.
 These blogging terms are listed in alphabetical order (A-Z):

 - Alternative Text: Short for Alt Text, an Alternative Text is used to describe an image.
 Using Alt Text will help search engines understand your image and where to place them on the rankings for image search.